 I’m a strategist and researcher who helps founders and executives see the human frictions that determine whether a product gets adopted or ignored.
 Most of my work is with teams navigating product, brand, and go-to-market at critical inflection points: YC-backed AI startups, health tech companies, and enterprise teams building for behavioral change.

-Before going independent, I spent four years at Gemic leading strategic ethnographic research to support firms like Google, Pearson, Meta, and BMW.
-I’ve led in-person fieldwork across markets as well as run large scale, quantitative surveys (n=5k).
+Before going independent, I spent four years at Gemic leading strategic ethnographic research for firms like Google, Pearson, Meta, Ford, and BMW — helping inform $100M+ allocation decisions, new product pipelines, and international go-to-market strategy.

 This site is where I think in public.
 If something here resonates, I’d love to hear from you.